Pinch-off dynamics for a Newtonian liquid thread draining in a viscoplastic medium: Abstract

 \section{Abstract}

 The pinch-off dynamics of a Newtonian liquid thread embedded in a viscoplastic medium is investigated using direct numerical simulations and theory.
-Thread breakup occurs below a nearly universal threshold set by the balance of capillary and yield stresses, largely independent of the viscosity ratio at low Ohnesorge numbers.
-Regime maps in the Ohnesorge–plastocapillary number plane reveal distinct boundaries, and scaling analysis captures the minimum thread radius in excellent agreement with simulations.
-These results provide a predictive framework for thread dynamics in complex fluids and highlight the role of stress localization in viscoplastic environments.
-The obtained insights are relevant for embedded additive manufacturing and other technologies involving fluid threads in complex media.
+Thread breakup is controlled by a rupture/arrest threshold in the plastocapillary number, $\mathcal{J}$, set primarily by the balance between capillary and yield stresses.
+For a fixed initial perturbation amplitude and wavenumber, this threshold is largely independent of the viscosity ratio at low Ohnesorge numbers.
+However, $\mathcal{J}$ decreases for smaller imposed perturbation amplitudes, and also decreases as the Ohnesorge number is increased, because viscous stresses provide additional damping of the capillary-driven motion.
+Regime maps in the Ohnesorge–plastocapillary number plane reveal distinct boundaries \CRCA{ between pinch-off and arrested states.
+After the thread begins to thin, we derive reduced temporal evolution equations for the minimum thread radius.
+These equations capture the subsequent thinning dynamics in excellent agreement with the simulations. } These results provide a predictive framework for thread dynamics in {viscoplastic} fluids.
+The obtained insights are relevant for embedded additive manufacturing involving fluid threads in {viscoplastic} media.